FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1981/1981-05-24-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 maintitle: Harold Fielding's Sunday Night at the Blackpool Opera House
 subtitle: Starring Lena Zavaroni
 description: Songs included Happy Together, La Zavaroni, Somewhere Over The Rainbow, I Don't want To Walk Without You, Tribute To The Young Talent Of Yesteryear, Roses And Rainbows, Going Nowhere, Make Your Own Kind Of Music and Even Now.
+media: Show Times
+post_description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm
 categories: [Theatre, Harold Fielding, Blackpool Opera House]
 ---